kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 Exported services are derived from the properties of each component service and their respective endpoints.
 However, some properties combine across exports better than others.
-They generally fall into two categories: global properties, and cluster-level properties.

 ### Global Properties

 These properties describe how the service should be consumed as a whole.
 They directly impact service consumption and must be consistent across all child services.
-If these properties are out of sync for a subset of exported services, there is no clear way to determine how a service should be accessed. **If any global properties have conflicts that can not be resolved, a condition will be set on the `ServiceExport` with a description of the conflict.
-The service will not be synced, and an error will be set on the status of each affected `ServiceExport` and any previously-derived `ServiceImports` will be deleted from each cluster in the supercluster.**
+If these properties are out of sync for a subset of exported services, there is no clear way to determine how a service should be accessed.

+Conflict resolution policy: **If any properties have conflicting values that can not simply be merged, a condition will be set on the `ServiceExport` with a description of the conflict.
+The conflict will be resolved by assigning precendence based on each `ServiceExport`'s `creationTimestamp`, from oldest to newest.**

 #### Service Port

 A derived service will be accessible with the supercluster IP at the ports dictated by child services.
-If the external properties of service ports for a set of exported services don’t match, we won’t know which port is the correct choice for a service.
-For example, if two exported services use different ports with the name “http”, which port is correct?
-What if a service uses the same port with different names?
-As long as there are no conflicts (different ports with the same name), the supercluster service will expose the superset of service ports declared on its component services.
-If a user wants to change a service port in a conflicting way, we recommend deploying a new service or making the change in non-conflicting phases.
+If the external properties of service ports for a set of exported services don’t match, the supercluster service will expose the union of service ports declared on its constituent services.
+Should a port name be used for multiple non-identical (`port`, `protocol`, `appProtocol`) service ports by different constituent services, the conflict resolution policy will determine which values are used by the derived service.

-### Cluster Level Properties

-These properties are export-specific and pertain only to the subset of endpoints backed by a single instance of each exported service.
-They may be safely carried throughout the supercluster without risk of conflict.
-We propagate these properties forward with no attempt to merge or alter them.

 #### Session Affinity

 Session affinity affects a service as a whole for a given consumer.
-What would it mean for a service to have e.g. client IP session affinity set for half its backends?
-Would sessions only be sticky for those backends, or would there be no affinity?
-If sessions are selectively sticky, we’d expect to see traffic to skew toward the sticky subset of endpoints.
-That said, there’s nothing preventing us from applying affinity on a per-slice basis so we will carry it forward.
+The derived service's session affinity will be decided according to the conflict resolution policy.

 ### Test Plan